Sivajstme/ReactComponentLifeCycle/README.md

 ### `npm run start`

-This will open run the project and
+This will run the project and
 Open's [http://localhost:3000](http://localhost:3000) to view it in the browser.

 **Open developer console to view the results**.\